MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/techniques-device-timeline.md

 [FILTER screenshot]

+>[!IMPORTANT]
-IMPORTANT: Event group filters do not affect Techniques, so when Techniques data type is selected, all techniques are shown.
+>Event group filters do not affect Techniques, so when Techniques data type is selected, all techniques are shown.

 To view File events only without Techniques, select Events data type and File events event group.